GOP Senators Announce Fully Paid-for, Five-Month Unemployment Insurance Proposal

 "Over and over again, I have emphasized with my colleagues the importance of extending unemployment benefits for Nevadans and for people hurting across the country.
-This is a responsible proposal that makes important reforms to the current program that I believe will help garner necessary support to pass the Senate if it receives a vote.
-I will keep talking to my Republican and Democratic colleagues so that these benefits are extended for those who desperately need them," said Senator Heller.
+This is a responsible proposal that makes important reforms to the current program that I believe will help garner necessary support to pass the

 "Our proposal responsibly pays for an extension of unemployment insurance benefits and enacts credible reforms to improve the program," said Senator Coats.
 "This is a sensible solution based on bipartisan ideas.
 If Democrats are serious about finding common ground on this issue, they will support it."

 "This bill is a rational, reasonable proposal to help jobless Americans that combines ideas from across the aisle to help provide relief to over a million Americans impacted by the President's failed economic policies, and strengthen our current unemployment programs with real reforms to get people back to work," said Senator Murkowski.
 "This bill is fully paid for and strikes the right balance to provide support to those who most need it, both financially and structurally.
-If the Senate does not and will not allow this bill to come up for a vote - instead pushing a party-line measure paid for by budget gimmicks - it should be clear that they are more interested in cable TV talking points than helping Americans in need."
+If the

 "This is a fiscally responsible path forward to provide unemployment insurance benefits to those who lost their jobs through no fault of their own and are searching for work but are unable to find it," said Senator Collins.
 "It also includes important reforms to better incorporate job training programs to help people find jobs in fields where employment exists."